 In order to maintain files on your (non-WordPress) BCIT Commons site, you need to use WebDAV.
 FTP access is not supported at this time.
 Since the introduction of Windows 7, Microsoft’s support for WebDAV has changed and using the built-in Windows WebDAV implementation has been problematic for many of our Commons users.
-Because of this, we are recommending that BCIT Commons account holders who use Windows 7 to use the BitKindex WebDAV client available for free.
+Because of this, we are recommending that BCIT Commons account holders who use Windows 7 or later to use the BitKindex WebDAV client available for free.
 Once you’ve downloaded and installed the BitKinex WebDAV client, the following instructions will help you with setting it up for use with your BCIT Commons account.

 Configuration of BitKinex WebDAV Client Software

 - Right click on the “Http/WebDAV” item in the main interface, select “New” and then “Http/WebDAV” (see figure 1)